HomeSmartMesh/smart_home_3d_webapp/README.md

 [blender file download from google drive](https://drive.google.com/drive/folders/1DFyGKp_6VMN4Vp36PCXglEsV0zEX9iyz?usp=sharing)

+The blender model export in .glTF is already part of this repo.
+So you would only need the blender file in case you'd like a template to start with and customise.

-Note that files within the [project's google drive folder](https://drive.google.com/drive/folders/1DFyGKp_6VMN4Vp36PCXglEsV0zEX9iyz?usp=sharing) will have commit ids to match them with this repo.
+Files within the [project's google drive folder](https://drive.google.com/drive/folders/1DFyGKp_6VMN4Vp36PCXglEsV0zEX9iyz?usp=sharing) will have commit ids to match them with this repo.

 # How to